 Note: Return Nodes cannot be used in the contents of a Loop Node.
 They must exist at the root level of your Custom Node.

 When using Custom Nodes, you must choose a version of the Custom Node to run.
-Since a Custom Node’s canvas, user inputs, output type and output result are all version-specific, your Custom Node’s functionality can differ wildly across versions.
+Since a Custom Node’s canvas, user inputs, output type and output result are all version-specific, your Custom Node’s functionality can differ greatly across versions.